Skip to content

 Explanation:

-Hope, you know that VuGen does not capture client-side activity like browsing a location in a pop-up, select a file from the local system etc. Such limitations restrict a performance tester to simulate the file download scenario in LoadRunner.
+Hope, you know that VuGen does not capture client-side activity such as browsing a location in a pop-up, selecting a file from the local system, etc. Such limitations restrict a performance tester from simulating the file download scenario in LoadRunner.

-Although he can easily record the file download step while script recording through VuGen.
-But when he replays the script then VuGen does not calculate the correct response time to download the file.
+Although he can easily record the file download step while script recording through VuGen, when he replays the script then VuGen does not calculate the correct response time to download the file.

 Solution:

-It is true that you can not download the file in the actual format and save in the local machine during the script replay or test execution.
-Instead of that, LoadRunner allows to get the file in the raw data form.
-Thus you can capture 2 things:
+Indeed, you can not download the file in the actual format and save it on the local machine during the script replay or test execution.
+Instead of that, LoadRunner allows you to get the file in the raw data form.
+Thus, you can capture 2 things:

-1. Size of the File (The amount of data coming in the response): It signifies that the file contents are transferring from the server to the client.
+1. Size of the File (The amount of data coming in the response): It signifies that the file contents are being transferred from the server to the client.

 2. Time to download the File: It helps to find out the time to virtually download a file.